josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 MoErgo designates a pretty hefty portion of its website and printed materials to telling [the story of the Glove80's design](https://www.moergo.com/pages/glove80-ergonomic-keyboard-design-journey-1).
 It's undeniably impressive; over 500 experiments and prototypes are laid out in painstaking detail.
 The journey of assumptions being made, challenged, rethought and re-challenged is a testament to the designers' dedication to arriving at the best possible ergonomic solution.

+---

 With all that preamble out of the way, let's get to the main course.

-## My impressions of the Glove80

 As I'm writing this, I'm a little over a week into using the Glove80 as my full-time daily driver.
 I initially thought I might do a pros/cons list, but a lot of my observations really aren't either (or, are both at the same time), and so I think I'll take more of a scattershot approach.